Dylan Moore Preview, Player Props: Mariners vs. Athletics

 Athletics Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Athletics pitching staff ranks 25th in the league.
+- The 8.3 strikeouts per nine innings compiled by the Athletics pitching staff ranks 25th in MLB.

-- The Athletics have a 5.74 team ERA that ranks last among all league pitching staffs.
+- The Athletics have the last-ranked team ERA among all MLB pitching staffs (5.75).

 © 2023 Data Skrive.
 All rights reserved.